Do you know these 10 Different types of blog posts?

 - Write in the heat of your anger – Strike while the iron is hot.
 It’s better to compose when you are excited.
 Words will definitely come, howbeit in an angry tone.
 If you delay, you could risk losing the stimulus of your rant.

 - Step away from the keyboard – Once you get through the first draft, go take a break and cool off.
-Go play some video games, take a walk, do whatever you do to cool off.
+Go play some video games, take a walk, and do whatever you do to cool off.
 Then come back, go through what you wrote with a clear mind, and click.
 Post it.
 Then go to bed and sleep like a baby.

 Have you ever written a letter to somebody before?
 A personal letter?
 Ever?
 Why?
 Wasn’t it in your curriculum in school?
 Or were you too lazy to work on that?
-Well, sorry to say, but your laziness has caught up with you.
+Sorry to say, but your laziness has caught up with you.
 Oh yes, it has.
 Because eventually, you will decide to write a personal letter to your readers.

 So what makes up a personal letter post, then?
 Well, it really is pretty simple.
 There really are only 3 essential components needed: